-I may need some sort of “group therapy” for my over the top LOVE of school/office supplies!
+I may need some sort of “group therapy” for my over-the-top LOVE of school/office supplies!
 Honestly – my hubby has needed to “ground” me from these stores on a regular basis.
 If we go over budget one week you can be sure it’s because I was caught in the school/office supply aisles in Target and couldn’t control myself.
 I always knew this was a problem for me BUT homeschooling my girls makes me feel like I have a legitimate reason to own it ALL (whether I actually do or not).

 8. Having a written schedule helps keep ME and my girls focused.

 I love having a schedule!
 I feel like my day flows right when I know what’s coming my way next – I am not very good at “flying by the seat of my pants.”
 But I’ve noticed my girls are the same way too.
-They tend to stay focused better if they see the check list and know what they need to accomplish during that specific day.
+They tend to stay focused better if they see the checklist and know what they need to accomplish during that specific day.
 We recently switched to Homeschool Tracker and I am loving that I can have it all on my laptop and I can just check it off right there as we go!

-9. Making things pink & purple with glitter, rhinestones and feathers really does help you learn better.
+9. Making things pink & purple with glitter, rhinestones, and feathers really does help you learn better.

-I have never been a girly-girl!
+I have never been a girly girl!
 I have always liked more earth tones and casual clothes and decorating.
-So it was a huge surprise to me when I had not one but TWO super girly-girls!
-I’m talking princess gowns daily, tiaras, rhinestones, and glitter EVERY WHERE!
+So it was a huge surprise to me when I had not one but TWO super girly girls!
+I’m talking princess gowns daily, tiaras, rhinestones, and glitter EVERYWHERE!
 My home has become a sea of pink and purple glitz!
 Do you know what?
 Having that tiara on and hot pink wig really does make you learn so much better – well as long as you have a tutu on as well!

 10. Teaching my girls from a Biblical Worldview is the most precious gift I can give them.

 The longer I homeschool my girls the more I see and feel the importance of teaching them from a Biblical Worldview of Truth.
 When I first began homeschooling I knew I would include a Bible course to start our day.
-But as I teach History and Science (especially) I started thinking – why am I still using books that are contradicting the Word of God?
+But as I teach History and Science (especially) I started thinking – Why am I still using books that contradict the Word of God?
 Once I started incorporating courses from Bob Jones University I saw how my oldest was no longer confused by learning one thing for “school” but trusting the Bible for truth.
 She was only 7 years old and it is just amazing to see her bringing what she learned in her Bible Study time into her History and Science lessons.
 She is learning that the Bible speaks truth and how to see through the lies that are out there.
 This is the most important gift I can give my girls – Truth!